spinnaker/spinnaker.io/content/en/docs/reference/pipeline/expressions/_index.md

 Converts an arbitrary JSON object into a JSON string.

-### #cfServiceKey(String stageName)

-A shortcut to refer to a service key which has been created in a previous stage.
-Remember that the stage's name is case-sensitive.
-Note also that the values for the service key are contained in a map, so one may access a property via `${#cfServiceKey("stageName")["desiredProperty"]}`.
-For example, `${#cfServiceKey("Create MySQL Service Key")["username"]}` will retrieve the `username` field of a service key which has been created for a MySQL service in a `Create Service Key` stage named "Create MySQL Service Key".

 ### #triggerResolvedArtifact(String name)

 A shortcut to look up the resolved artifact in execution trigger by its name.
 If multiple artifacts are found, only 1 will be returned.